 Christiania, which sprawls just behind the spiral tower of Our Savior's Church in the trendy district of Christianshavn, welcomes visitors (even offering tours daily in summer).
 They've become a major part of the economy — the place is now the second-most-visited sightseeing stop in Copenhagen (move over, Little Mermaid).
 Tourists react in very different ways to the place.
 Some see dogs, dirt, and dazed people.
 Others see a haven of peace, freedom, and no taboos.

 Entering the community, you'll see a sign announcing that you are leaving the European Union.
-The main drag is nicknamed "Pusher Street" for the marijuana-selling stands that once lined it, before residents destroyed the stalls to reduce the risk of Christiania being disbanded by the government.
-These days you may witness policemen, or deals being made — but never at the same time.
-On my last visit I noticed a small stretch of Pusher Street, dubbed the "Green Light District," where pot was being openly sold (signs acknowledged that this activity was still illegal, and announced three rules here: 1.
+The main drag is nicknamed "Pusher Street" for the marijuana-selling stands that line it.
+(Residents intentionally destroyed the stalls in 2004 to reduce the risk of Christiania being disbanded by the government, but today, the stalls are back.)
+On my last visit I noticed a small, pungent stretch of Pusher Street, dubbed the "Green Light District," where pot was being openly sold (signs acknowledged that this activity was still illegal, and announced three rules here: 1.
 Have fun; 2.
 No photos; and 3.
 No running — "because it makes people nervous").

 As you walk down Pusher Street, you'll see Nemoland, a kind of food circus.
 At the end of the street, a huge warehouse called the Green Hall (Den Grønne Hal) does triple duty as a recycling center (where people get most of their building material), a craft center for kids, and an evening concert hall.
 Behind it, you can climb the ramparts overlooking a wide canal that's lined with cozy if ramshackle cottages.